U.S. coronavirus supply spree sparks outrage among allies

 U.S.-listed multinational 3M Co said Friday that the White House had ordered it to stop all shipments to Canada and Latin America of respirators that it manufactures in the United States, despite what 3M called "significant humanitarian implications."
 Canadian Prime Minister Justin Trudeau said the blocking the flow of equipment across the border would be a "mistake" that could backfire, noting that the country's healthcare professionals go to work in Detroit every day.

-In another case, an order of 200,000 masks bound for Germany from a 3M factory in China were “confiscated” in Bangkok, Berlin Secretary of Interior Andreas Geisel, said in a statement, calling it an “act of modern piracy."
-“Even in times of global crisis you shouldn’t use Wild West methods,” he said.
+In another case, an order of 200,000 masks bound for Germany was diverted to the United States, Berlin Secretary of Interior Andreas Geisel said, calling it an "act of modern piracy".
+In a statement on Friday, Geisel said the consignment had been "confiscated" in Bangkok and said: "Even in times of global crisis you shouldn't use Wild West methods".

+However on Saturday his office rowed back, saying it was still trying to clarify the circumstances of how the masks, which were ordered from a German wholesaler, and not from U.S. manufacturer 3M, had been diverted.
+A spokeswoman for 3M told Reuters the company had no evidence its products had been seized.

+Asked by Reuters about the 200,000 masks at a daily briefing on Saturday, Trump said: "there has been no act of piracy".
+ABOVE MARKET PRICE

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)